victorhugobarbosa/victorhugobarbosa/README.md

 </div>

 ## About me 👨‍🎓
   💻 A developing programmer, 2nd year student at the Technical College of Campinas - UNICAMP.
-17 years old and a lover of technology and games, learning a little more every day
+17 years old and a lover of technology, learning a little more every day

 ## Knowledge 👾